-You define procedures with (define name procedure-expression).
+You define procedures with (define name procedure-expression)

-a.
+or something similar.a.
 If you have not done so already, you may want to open separate tabs or window in your browser for the four readings.

 b.
 If you have not done so already (or if it didn’t work the last time), open a terminal window and type the following (without the dollar-sign prompt).